idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 If IPyC cracking is modeled, the symmetric boundary conditions need to exclude the boundary of crack surface.

 !listing htgr/triso_fuel/triso_2d_ipyc_cracking.i block=no_disp_y language=cpp

+For this 3D example, symmetric boundary conditions are applied.

 ## Material